rohit-uf/aws-coursera/docs/dynamodb/README.md

 - `> , < , =` operators are available to query
 - `AND, OR, IN, BETWEEN` operators can be used to filter
 - `begins_with` , `contains`

+### Single Table

+- Unlike relational tables, where schema precedes queries.
+In dynamodb we should first know which queries we will require, and based on that we should design the tables
+- To make querying efficient, create LSI and GSI
+- **Transactions API** : To make a set of queries atomic.

+### Time series data

+- Data which is segregated on time series like quarterly, monthly etc, should be kept in separate tables for each time interval
+- Data which is older, can be provisioned with less Read/Write Units
+- Data which is newer can be provisioned to use more Read/Write units
+- Amazon Timestream : Dedicated DB for time series data